SEAT Leon review - Practicality, comfort and boot space

 Roomy and reasonably practical cabin is almost as usable as a Volkswagen Golf's - high praise indeed

-The Leon is at its most practical in five-door hatchback and ST estate guise: the three-door Leon SC was a more stylish model with a bit of a coupe look about it, but low sales saw the model dropped when the range was revised in 2016.
-The five-door Leon isn’t quite as practical as a Golf tahnks to its slightly racier shape, but it's still a brilliant buy, with an easy to use interior that’s accommodating for families, with a reasonably easy-access rear and good visibility.
+The Leon is at its most practical in five-door hatchback and estate guise: the three-door Leon SC was a more stylish model with a bit of a coupe look about it, but low sales saw the model dropped when the range was revised in 2016.
+The five-door Leon isn’t quite as practical as a Golf thanks to its slightly racier shape, but it's still a brilliant buy, with an easy to use interior that’s accommodating for families, with a reasonably easy-access rear and good visibility.

-Seat comfort is OK too – the seats aren’t as soft as they are in a Golf, reflecting the Leon’s sportier nature, but the reasonably firm cushions are supportive and the FR’s side bolstering works well.
+Seat comfort is OK too – they aren’t as soft as they are in a Golf, reflecting the Leon’s sportier nature, but the reasonably firm cushions are supportive and the FR’s side bolstering works well.
 A grumble of early Cupra models was that their seats weren’t sporty enough, but SEAT has rectified that with latest cars: optional Alcantara bucket seats raise the sportiness quotient accordingly.

 The Leon scores very good marks for ease of driving in the Driver Power survey, thanks to a skilful blend of talents across all areas, including driving position, visibility, the simplicity of its interior and the integrity of its controls.

 The Leon hatch is 4,282mm long and 1,459mm tall.
 The big dimensional difference comes with the estate – this is 4,549mm long, although curiously it’s a little more squat than the hatch.

 Car group tests

 Despite its extra length, the estate shares the five-door wheelbase, with all the extra length coming behind the rear wheels to create the big estate car boot.